Alberta Adolescent Recovery Centre: History

 Peer counselors are debated to be effective in the treatment of mental health disorders in the following ways: They provide a positive role model for clients to identify with, they provide an example of hope that recovery is possible, they are able to use their personal experience to help others suffering from the same mental illness.
 They help bridge the gap between clinical staff and clients.
 Opponents of peer counseling warn that poorly supervised or designed programs can have harmful- or even fatal results.
 The government of Alberta has no regulatory college to ensure those who call themselves "addictions counselors" and "therapists" are qualified to be in such positions.

-Family Therapy has found to be effective in the treatment of drug and alcohol addiction and has been correlated with higher success rates for those suffering from addiction, in particular adolescents.
+Family Therapy has been found to be effective in the treatment of drug and alcohol addiction and has been correlated with higher success rates for those suffering from addiction, particularly adolescents.

-Since AARC's inception in 1991, it has treated over 510 addicted adolescents and their families.
+Since AARC's inception in 1991, it has treated over 680 addicted adolescents and their families.
 AARC has also grown professionally over the last 20 years.
 AARC currently employs a number of graduates of the program as clinical staff who have received various educations in the fields of addiction and mental health, two nurses, and regularly consulting psychiatrists and psychologists.

-The two clinical directors of the AARC program are Natalie Imbach and Colin Brown, who are both graduates of the program and have received a Masters in Family and Marital Therapy from Loma Linda University.
-Colin Brown has also recently been registered as a practicing psychologist in Alberta.
+Donny Serink is the current Executive Director and is a Registered Social Worker (RSW).
+Donny holds a Bachelor of Social Work (BSW) degree and a Bachelor of Communication and Culture (BCC) degree, with a minor in Philosophy, both from the University of Calgary.
+He also holds an Addiction Studies Extension Certificate from Mount Royal University.
+Donny is continuing his education as a graduate student in the Master of Social Work program at the University of Waterloo.
+Donny’s personal story of addiction and recovery, along with his education, provide him with the tools to positively influence the lives of AARC adolescents and their families.